Assessment Details

 Details of the Service and Charges

-Academic Assessments in Literacy (children only)
+Academic Assessments of Literacy (Children only)

-I am now offering cost effective assessments in academic achievement to identify learning difficulties in reading, spelling and writing.
+If this is the case, I am now offering cost effective assessments in academic achievement to identify learning difficulties in reading, spelling and writing.

 Academic Assessments in Literacy